|Available for||Roles||Super Admin, Admin, Team Member, Limited Team Member|

 Using the search bar

-To run a search, simply type into the search bar in the platform header (next to your avatar).
+To run a search, type into the search bar in the platform header (next to your avatar).
 As you type your search term, the menu beneath the search bar will populate with suggested candidates.
 Search results are pulled from your entire Lever database including both the active pipeline as well as the archive.

 Once you have typed out your search term, you can select from one of the suggested options in the menu, or hit 'Enter' on your keyboard to be taken to a full page of search results.